Mushymato/MiscMapActionsProperties/docs/map-properties.md

 - mushymato.MMAP_NightTimeTruly: raised at night truly time

 And Game State Queries
-- mushymato.MMAP_TIME_IS_DAY: true when time of day is less than night starting time
+- mushymato.MMAP_TIME_IS_DAY: true when time of day is less than night starting time.
-- mushymato.MMAP_TIME_IS_SUNSET: true when time of day is during night starting and truly time
+- mushymato.MMAP_TIME_IS_SUNSET: true when time of day is during night starting and truly time.
 - mushymato.MMAP_TIME_IS_LIGHTS_OFF: true when time of day is after window lights turn off and lamp lights turn on.
+- mushymato.MMAP_TIME_IS_NIGHT: true when time of day is later than night truly time.
 - mushymato.MMAP_WINDOW_LIGHTS: true when window lights should be on (e.g. !mushymato.MMAP_TIME_IS_LIGHTS_OFF and not raining).
-- mushymato.MMAP_TIME_IS_NIGHT: true when time of day is later than night truly time
+- mushymato.MMAP_RAINING_HERE: true when current location is raining.

 #### mushymato.MMAP_CribPosition: \<X\> \<Y\>